tipiorgup/tipiorgup.github.io/content/teaching/js/index.md

 ---
 title: DFTB-Neural-Net
-summary: This workflow developed in the SimStack framework enables the correction of DFTB potential energy surfaces into ab-initio methods using the $\Delta$-learning neural network.
+summary: This workflow developed in the SimStack framework enables the correction of DFTB potential energy surfaces into ab-initio methods using the Delta-learning neural network.
 date: 2023-10-24
 type: docs
 math: false